 - Whole Oats - for the best texture, use rolled oats or old-fashioned oats.
 For gluten-free, make sure that they are certified gluten-free.
 Once baked, whole oats become soft and tender.

-- Gluten-free All-Purpose Flour - Most brands of 1:1 gluten-free flour work great, but I always use and recommend King Arthur measure for measure gluten-free flour for best results.
-It's my favorite gluten-free baking blend.
-To make a whole grain topping (although NOT gluten-free), you can use whole wheat flour (I love white wheat flour) or spelt flour.
+- Regular or Gluten-free All-Purpose Flour – Most brands of 1:1 gluten-free flour work great, but I always use and recommend King Arthur measure for measure gluten-free flour for best results.
+It’s my favorite gluten-free baking blend.
+To make a whole grain topping (although NOT gluten-free), you can use white wheat flour, or spelt flour.

 - Salt - enhances flavors.